nnellans/bash-guide/README.md

 var1="value1" var2="value2" var3="value3"

 # another method is to use the declare command
-declare varName="value"
+declare var_name="value"
-declare -r varName="value" # the -r marks this variable as read-only (constant) declare -i varName=34527   # the -i marks this variable with the 'integer' attribute declare -a varName         # the -a declares an indexed array declare -A varName         # the -A declares an associative array
+declare -r var_name="value" # the -r marks this variable as read-only (constant) declare -i var_name=34527   # the -i marks this variable with the 'integer' attribute declare -a var_name         # the -a declares an indexed array declare -A var_name         # the -A declares an associative array
 ```

 Using Shell variables: